How to Puncture and Crack a Coconut Safely

 How to Remove Coconut Innards

-- Remove the pieces from oven and allow to cool slightly.
+- Remove the halves from the oven and allow to cool slightly.

-- Use a spoon to break off the pieces.
+- Use a spoon to break off the pieces from the outer shell.

 Once the flesh is separated from the hull, it can now be shredded.

 A single coconut can provide a goodly amount of coconut meat that can be grated and dried for use in recipes.

 A Word About the Video

 Now that we've discussed how to crack a coconut safely, you are better-equipped to do this injury-free.
 The video below reinforces the tips learned in this article and provides a visual for those who want to see how this is done, but, as mentioned here, it is far safer to place your coconut in a bag before striking it.

 Did You Catch the Safety Tips?

 1) Use a blunt object to puncture coconut in one of the three eyes.